-- 1. Attend class.
-Not attending class will lower a student's grade for several reasons (e.g., lack of participation, missed clarifications, explanations and analyses, missed vocabulary). - 2.
-Participate actively and constructively in class both with the instructor and other students. - 3.
-Take all quizzes and exams, and complete assignments on their scheduled dates and at their scheduled times (see dates in boldface type under CLASS SCHEDULE).
-Make-up quizzes and exams will be possible ONLY in accordance with Rome Center policy regarding excused absences (see ATTENDANCE POLICY). - 4.
-Complete homework assignments on their due date. - 5.
-Behave in a manner conducive to learning and respectful to everyone in class. - 6.
-Speak Italian as requested during class meetings.
+- Attend class.
+Not attending class will lower a student's grade for several reasons (e.g., lack of participation, missed clarifications, explanations and analyses, missed vocabulary). - Participate actively and constructively in class both with the instructor and other students.

+- Take all quizzes and exams, and complete assignments on their scheduled dates and at their scheduled times (see dates in boldface type under CLASS SCHEDULE).
+In accordance with the JFRC Examination Policy, students who miss any scheduled exam or quiz, including a final exam, at the assigned hours will not be permitted to sit for a make-up examination without the approval of the Associate Dean of Academic Affairs.
+Permission is given rarely and only for grave reason; travel is not considered a grave reason.
+Make up exam will only be given for documented absences. (see Academic policies Fall 2023/ EXAMINATION POLICY). - Complete homework assignments on their due date. - Behave in a manner conducive to learning and respectful to everyone in class. - Speak Italian as requested during class meetings.